darts/ST3009-StatisticalMethodsForCompSci/week-1.md

 <br>

 **(b)**
 Exactly two *3*s.
-Since there are 4 rolls, the number of locations for the *3*s is 4 choose 2.
-The remaining two rolls must have 1 of 5 values (1,2,4,5,6).
+This means we only need to consider the two that aren't *3*.
+Each of these can have 1 of 5 values (1,2,4,5,6).
+They occupy 2 of the 4 rolls meaning that the number of locations is 4 choose 2.
 $$
 \binom{4}{2} * \binom{5}{1} * \binom{5}{1} = \binom{4}{2} * 5^2 = 150
 $$